pramodatre/pramodatre.github.io/_posts/2020-05-10-build-tf-from-source-on-mac.md

 layout: post
 title:  "Building Tensorflow from Source on MacOS"
 date:   2020-05-10 18:02:41 -0400
-categories: jekyll update
+use_math: false
 ---
-Tensorflow is the default choice if you are working on Computer Vision projects such as image classification, object detection, pose estimation, or just any Machine Learning task.
+Tensorflow is a popular choice if you are working on Computer Vision projects such as image classification, object detection, pose estimation, or just any Machine Learning task.
 I have a MacBook Pro and while using tensorflow, I noticed a warning when importing tensorflow which stated the following.

 ```shell
 2020-05-08 19:57:50.106998: I tensorflow/core/platform/cpu_feature_guard.cc:142] Your CPU supports instructions that this TensorFlow binary was not compiled to use: AVX2 FMA